Son Byong-hi: Russo-Japanese War

-Although Uiam had given Yi a prominent position in the Cheondogyo leadership, Yi’s association with Ilchinhoe became increasingly problematic.
+Although Son had given Yi a prominent position in the Cheondogyo leadership, Yi's association with Ilchinhoe became increasingly problematic.
 Ilchinhoe had begun to harass those who did not agree with its modernization policies and to carryout negative publicity campaigns against politicians that were not in full agreement with it.
-Cheondogyo’s perceived association with it became a public relations disaster and even led to violent attacks on it by the Righteous Armies.
-Uiam initiated a series of actions that diminished Yi’s influence in Cheondogyo and ultimately excommunicated him in September 1906.
+Cheondogyo's perceived association with it became a public relations disaster and even led to violent attacks on it by the Righteous Armies.
+Son initiated a series of actions that diminished Yi's influence in Cheondogyo and ultimately excommunicated him in September 1906.

-Uiam’s writings at that time emphasized that there was a clear lineage from the founder Su-un, Haewol the chosen second leader and himself.
-A Cheondogyo doctrinal text from the period states: “The Great Teacher Su-un is the founder of Cheondogyo.”
+Son's writings at that time emphasized that there was a clear lineage from the founder Su-un, Haewol the chosen second leader and himself.
+A Cheondogyo doctrinal text from the period states: "The Great Teacher Su-un is the founder of Cheondogyo."
 Nevertheless, he shifted the focus of some religious concepts developed by these previous leaders.
 For example, the division between heaven and God became less distinct.
-He instilled heaven with spirituality by using declarations such as: “Heaven is divine.
-“As there is only one spirit, it is the source of the Way”.
-The Heavenly Way is the utmost pure and sincere.”
-His concept of heaven diverged from the Neo-Confucian toward the Christian concept, although the texts took pains to emphasize the “blurry” differences.
-Koreans held a special place in the divine order; he stated that although the Lord on High is the father of all people he loves “our country”.
-He also described Su-un as the “child of the Lord High God”.
+He instilled heaven with spirituality by using declarations such as: "Heaven is divine.
+"As there is only one spirit, it is the source of the Way".
+The Heavenly Way is the utmost pure and sincere."
+His concept of heaven diverged from the Neo-Confucian toward the Christian concept, although the texts took pains to emphasize the "blurry" differences.
+Koreans held a special place in the divine order; he stated that although the Lord on High is the father of all people he loves "our country".
+He also described Su-un as the "child of the Lord High God".

 His writing also adopted a more egalitarian tone.
-While Su-un’s writing often referred to his disciples as “gentlemen”; Uiam used a more generic term connoting “people”.
+While Su-un's writing often referred to his disciples as "gentlemen"; Son used a more generic term connoting "people".
 He also stated that there was equality between high and low classes, although he did not advocate the elimination of the distinction.

 Rituals similar to mainstream Christian services were also adopted.
 Services were held once a week on Sundays, a day of rest.
 Previously, Donghak initiation rituals were held usually on mountaintops on the first and fifteenth days of the month, followed by singing and dancing.
 The new rituals were standardized, and the more shamanistic elements were eliminated.
 Key elements included recitation of the Donghak talisman, presentation of a bowl of pure water to represent the clarity of heaven and an offering.
 Prayer was not directed to an external God but was a meditation to draw closer to God/Heaven immanent in the human heart.